Before you begin:

 Together, we will walk through 17 easy steps to opening and investing in a Roth IRA.
 This guide will give you an overview of opening an account with Charles Schwab.
 Feel free to use any other brokerage firm that offers an IRA.

 A quick disclaimer: at the time of publishing this blog post, we are not sponsored by any of these banks or financial institutions.
-We are merely speaking from our own experiences.
-Please be aware that the steps below may change at the whim of Charles Schwab.
+We are merely speaking from our own experiences including our choice of investment and the amount we invest.
+The numbers and choice of investments should be seen as arbitrary choices and a personal opinion.
+Please do your own research regarding what to invest in and if you are eligible for a Roth IRA and be aware that the steps below may change at the whim of Charles Schwab.

 Already registered and transferred funds?
 Skip to Step 6.